OpenCV CUDA build process running on Jetson Orin, installing GPU-accelerated OpenCV from source

 jetsonopencvcudajetpackedgeaicomputer vision

-OpenCV with CUDA on Jetson: build from source for JetPack 5 and 6
+OpenCV with CUDA on Jetson: CUDA_ARCH_BIN, cmake flags, JetPack 5 and 6

 Key Insights